quadratecode/ch-law-tracker/README.md

+# IMPORTANT

+This repository was archived on 2022-06-06.
+Due to changes in the source, the scraper does no longer work.

 # Disclaimer

 Regarding the MD files under `/federal_law/*` or any laws or legal texts present in this repository please observe the following disclaimer: